DorotaMoravcikova/agentic-llm-course-excercises/course/answer_template.md

 ## Exercise 3: Enabling the Negativity Bias

+The negativity bias consists of two mechanisms:

+   - **Valence-weighted retrieval:** The standard architecture retrieves memories based on recency, relevance, and importance only (the valence weight is set to zero).
+To enable valence-aware retrieval, the agent needs a non-zero valence weight.
+The negativity bias multiplier controls how much more strongly negative memories are favoured over positive ones during retrieval — a value of 1.5 means negative memories are retrieved 1.5× more readily.

+   - **Asymmetric sensory encoding:** When enabled, negatively valenced events (≤ −3 on a −10 to +10 scale) are stored with expanded perceptual detail (richer descriptions of what the agent expereinced).
+When disabled, all events are stored with the same level of detail regardless of valence.

+   Look at Dolores's `scratch.json` file.
+Find the fields that control these mechanisms and set them appropriately.
+Maeve's scratch file should remain unchanged — she is your control.

 ### 3.1 Valence trajectories

 (Attach or paste your plot of Dolores vs Maeve valence over time)